-As a home owner you may come across several home repair issues that are unexpected and seem impossible to repair.
-One of the main home repairs is leveling concrete in driveways, patios, garages, sidewalk, walkways, or concrete steps.
-Home owners may have problem areas where sunken concrete has caused uneven surfaces and tripping hazards to form.
-Conditions where outdoor concrete has already begun to sink are not uncommon in Colorado and are often the result of shifting or a weak soil base or erosion.
+As a homeowner, you may come across several home repair issues that are unexpected and seem impossible to repair.
+One of the main home repairs is lifting concrete in driveways, patios, garages, sidewalks, walkways, or concrete steps.
+Homeowners may have problem areas where sunken concrete has caused uneven surfaces and tripping hazards to form.
+Conditions, where outdoor concrete has already begun to sink, are not uncommon in Colorado and are often the result of shifting or a weak soil base or erosion.
 While you may consider replacing the slab, there are more affordable and long-lasting solutions available.
-Many times, the first solution home owners think to use to repair this issue is to find someone to mud jack the uneven concrete.
+Many times, the first solution homeowners think to use to repair this issue is to find someone to mud jack the uneven concrete.
 So, what exactly is mud jacking?

 Mud jacking uses a mixture of sand and water infused with a small amount of cement, which helps the material solidify.
 The sand and water mixture is pumped through large holes in the concrete using hydraulic pressure to lift the sunken concrete.
 This mixture is considered a structural fill and is very heavy, weighing an average of 100-110 lbs. per cubic foot of material.
 There’s a problem with this though.
 The heavy weight of the slurry sitting on the same soil that had caused the initial settling of the slab is likely not going to fix this long-term.

 In the past, contractors relied upon mud jacking, also known as slab jacking, to level concrete that had settled over time.
 This entailed pumping concrete slurry under the settled slab to raise it and hoping that the settlement wouldn’t continue.

 Although this technique will get the job done, it’s not the most productive solution.
 That’s why at Peak Structural, we use our PolyRenewal™ polymer injection to lift concrete.
 Why is this a better solution?